ksherlock/mpw/README.md

     exec mpw AsmIIgs $@

-mpw looks in the current directory and then in the `$MPW:Tools:` directory for the command to run.
-The MPW `$Commands` variable is not yet supported.
+mpw uses the MPW `$Commands` variable to find the command, similar to `$PATH` on Unix.
+If the `$Commands` variable is not set, mpw looks in the current directory and then in the `$MPW:Tools:` directory.